mia-platform/documentation/docs/fast_data/inputs_and_outputs.md

 **Description**: Projection changes can also be sent to kafka when enabling the GENERATE_KAFKA_PROJECTION_CHANGES environment variable in the Real Time Updater.

 :::caution
-This method is not recommended since it has some performance downsides and it still needs to save the projection changes on MongoDB.
-It is being mantained for backwards compatibility reasons but will be deprecated when possible.
+This method is not recommended since it has some performance downsides and needs to save the projection changes on MongoDB.
+It is being maintained for backward compatibility but will be deprecated in future releases.
 :::

 <details><summary>AsyncApi specification</summary>